• Home

 G

-Genworth Insurance Premium: A default insurance premium paid to Genworth Canada.
+Genworth Insurance Premium (now Sagen): A default insurance premium paid to Genworth Canada (now Sagen).
 Default insurance insures the lender against loss in case of default by the borrower.
 The default insurance premium is paid by the borrower and can be added to the mortgage rather than be paid in advance.

 Gross Debt Service (GDS) Ratio: This is the percentage of gross income required to cover monthly payments associated with housing costs.
 The amount a borrower qualifies to borrow is in part determined by the GDS.